imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 The transformation position (path or query) is only valid when creating a URL from the image path.
 Transformations are always added as query parameters if the URL is created from an absolute image path using **src**.
 {% endhint %}

 The Android SDK provides a [function](https://github.com/imagekit-developer/imagekit-Android#list-of-supported-transformations) for each transformation parameter, making the code simpler and readable.
-To add transformations, the functions can be chained with the `ImagekitUrlConstructor` instance.&#x20;
+To add transformations, the functions can be chained with the `ImagekitUrlConstructor` instance.

 ```kotlin
 val urlConstructor = ImageKit.getInstance()